-x[] may also be used to wait for and return the value of a mirai x, and is equivalent to collect_mirai(x).
+x[] is an equivalent way to wait for and return the value of a mirai x.

-An object (the return value of the 'mirai'), or a list of such objects (the same length as 'x', preserving names).
+An object (the return value of the 'mirai'), or a list of such objects (the same length as x, preserving names).

 Alternatively

 The value of a 'mirai' may be accessed at any time at \$data, and if yet to resolve, an 'unresolved' logical NA will be returned instead.